gregwhitaker/netifi-docker-compose/broker/README.md

 # broker
 Deploys a single Netifi Broker.

+## Configuring the Broker
+Configuration options for the broker can be found in [environment configuration](.env) file.

 ## Starting the Broker
 In the current directory, run the following command to deploy the broker: